kazpot/SimpleTetris/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./Tetris`

+## Input controller
+* w: rotate counter-clockwise
+* q: rotate clockwise
+<-: move left by one block
+->: move right by one block

 ## Rubric points
 1. The project demonstrates an understanding of C++ functions and control structures.